 Music would be unimaginably dull if all musical instruments playing a certain note – say middle C – were to sound exactly alike.
 A trumpet and a violin would produce indistinguishable sounds and there would be no point in making different musical instruments.
 Both of these instruments are capable of producing the same note and yet sound completely different.
 They make the air around them vibrate with a certain frequency.
 In the case of middle C, this is at 256 vibrations per second.
 The basic vibration with the largest possible wave size is called the fundamental.
 The best known instrument capable of producing the fundamental without producing additional waves is the tuning fork (which is used for tuning pianos) and because of this gives out a very "tinny" note.
 Additional sound waves give the body or quality to musical notes.
 These additional sound waves are called harmonics.

 When a note is played, fundamental vibrations are set up and also harmonics or overtones.
-A vibration with a wave half as long as the fundamental is called the second harmonic; a vibration with a wave one-third as long is called the third harmonic and so on (see Figures 3 and 4).
+A vibration with a wave half as long as the fundamental is called the second harmonic; a vibration with a wave one-third as long is called the third harmonic and so on (Fig 3 and 4).
 The different sound qualities of instruments depend on the fact that together with the fundamental, or first harmonic, certain other harmonics are played, some more loudly than others.

 Wave forms on an oscilloscope

-Pictures of the wave forms of sounds can be obtained by using an electronic apparatus called the cathode ray oscilloscope (see Figure 5 and 6).
+Pictures of the wave forms of sounds can be obtained by using an electronic apparatus called the cathode ray oscilloscope (Fig 5 and 6).
 It gives a still picture of wave forms that really are repeating hundreds or thousands of times a second.
 The picture will be of a very complicated wave which is a combination of the fundamental and various harmonics and will need to be unscrambled by a mechanical harmonics analyzer into simpler waves, one representing each harmonic.

 Harmonics and sound quality